Spondylosis: Causes, Symptoms & Treatments You Must Know

 • Genetic Predisposition: Some individuals are genetically more likely to develop spinal degeneration at an earlier age.

-• Lifestyle Factors: Poor posture, physical inactivity, repetitive movements, heavy lifting, or past injuries can speed up the degenerative process of the spine.
+• Lifestyle Factors: Being overweight, poor posture, physical inactivity, repetitive movements, or past injuries can speed up the degenerative process of the spine.

 > Return to Contents

 Symptoms of spondylosis can vary depending on which part of the spine is affected.
-However, common signs include:
+However, common spondylosis symptoms are divided into two main characteristics:

-• Pain: Persistent or recurring pain in the neck or lower back.
-It may start as mild discomfort but can become chronic over time.
+• Pain symptoms: Persistent or recurring pain in the neck or lower back.
+Pain may occur when sitting for a long time or when moving the body.
+It may start as mild DISCOMFORT, but can become chronic over time.

 In some cases, nerve compression in the lower spine can lead to sciatica, a condition characterized by sharp, radiating pain that travels from the lower back down through one leg.
 Sciatica can significantly impact mobility and daily comfort, and it is a common symptom in individuals with lumbar spondylosis.